jdtcob/DataScienceCapstone/README.md

 - profanity.RData: a list of words to remove
 - NGramSortedFinal.txt: contains four concatenated tables and the associated NGram counts
 - divideNGram.RData: contains positions used to divide the table (from NGramSortedFinal.txt) into look up tables
 	+ NGramSortedFinal.txt and divideNGram.RData are used to load and divide the tables used for searching for a match.
-In lieu of loading four files we load one file and then divide the single data frame into four separate data frames according to N-Gram
 - getPredWord.R: this is the main function called by server.R for the application interface
 	+ This file searches for matches based on the user input, implements "Stupid Backoff" if necessary, and calculates a penalty for the probability score
 - global.R: loads the lookup tables to search for matches, loads additional libraries and functions